mafewtm/m_loading/README.md

 ## How to change the name and pictures

 - To change the server name, edit `Server Name` in App.tsx
-- To change the pictures, open `web/src/components/carousel/Carousel.tsx` and edit the links in the `images` const
+- To change the pictures, open `web/src/components/carousel/Carousel.tsx` and edit the links in the `images` const.
+Images should ideally be 1920x1080.

 *You will have to rebuild the resource after these changes.*